Commercial Electronic Funds Transfer Agreement

 - Provisional ACH Credits.
 Credit given to you with respect to an ACH credit entry is provisional until we receive final settlement for such entry through a Federal Reserve Bank.
 If we do not receive such final settlement, you are hereby notified and agree that we are entitled to a refund of the amount credited to you in connection with such entry, and the party making the payment to you via such entry (i.e. the originator of the entry) shall not be deemed to have paid you in the amount of such entry.

 - Cutoff Times.
-We may establish or change cutoff times for the receipt and processing of Orders, amendments, or cancellations.
-Unless other times are posted for various types of funds transfers, the cutoff time will be at 3:00 p.m.
-ET on each business day that the Credit Union is open which is not a holiday.
+We may establish or change cutoff times for the receipt and processing of transfers, amendments, or cancellations.
+The cutoff time is 3:00 p.m.
+EST on each Business Day for same-day ACH transfers.
+For all other transactions, the cut-off time is 5:00 p.m.
+EST on each Business Day.
 Stop payment orders, cancellations, or amendments received after the applicable cutoff time may be treated as having been received on the next Business Day and processed accordingly.

 - Confidentiality.We will disclose information to third parties about your account or the transfers you make: a) where it is necessary for completing transfers; b) in order to verify the existence and condition of your account for a third party, such as a credit bureau or merchant; c) in order to comply with government agency or court orders; or d) if you give us your written permission to do so.

 - Intermediary Banks/Identifying Numbers.
-We, or any intermediary we rely upon to complete an Order, may carry out the Order based on the identifying account number you provide to us, whether or not that number identifies someone other than the intended recipient of the funds.
-Neither we nor any intermediary we rely upon to complete an Order will be responsible for determining whether the beneficiary’s name and account number refer to the same person or whether a financial institution’s name and identifying number refer to the same financial institution.
-You will be responsible for any loss if the Order is made on the basis of any incorrect information you provide to us.
+We, or any intermediary we rely upon to complete transfer, may carry out the transfer based on the identifying account number you provide to us, whether or not that number identifies someone other than the intended recipient of the funds.
+Neither we nor any intermediary we rely upon to complete an transfer will be responsible for determining whether the beneficiary’s name and account number refer to the same person or whether a financial institution’s name and identifying number refer to the same financial institution.
+You will be responsible for any loss if the transfer is made on the basis of any incorrect information you provide to us.
+You authorize us and any intermediary we use to process your transfers, when applicable, via the ACH network.
+You understand that we and our intermediaries may originate more than one ACH entry (for example, a paired credit and debit entry) to accomplish the transfer you are requesting or authorizing.
+These ACH entries may be originated in any sequence (for example, a credit may be provided to you in advance of settlement on a paired debit entry against your account).
+You authorize us and our intermediaries to resubmit debit entries against your account as needed to fulfill the ACH transfer you have requested.
+In the case of a recurring transfer, this authorization will continue in full force and effect until such time as you cancel the recurring transfer.

 - Rejection or Delay of Funds Transfers.
-The processing of your Order may be delayed or rejected, without liability to us: a) for circumstances beyond our reasonable control as described in Section 14 (“Our Liability to You”); b) if your Order contains incomplete information; c) if the dollar amount requested exceeds my available funds; d) we are unable to authenticate to our satisfaction that the transfer was authorized by you; e) the transfer is in violation of any law or regulation; or f) the transfer is otherwise not in accordance with this Agreement or the Commercial Account Agreement, as they may be amended periodically.
+The processing of your transfer may be delayed or rejected, without liability to us, for circumstances beyond our reasonable control as described in Section 16 (“Our Liability to You”); if your transfer contains incomplete or false information; if there are insufficient funds to process the transfer; if we are unable to authenticate to our satisfaction that the transfer was authorized by you; if we are unable to verify information you or others provide or are asked to provide; if you fail to cooperate with any information request; if the transfer is in violation of any law or regulation; if the transfer is prohibited by an order of any law enforcement agency or other legal process; if your transfer or account involve suspicious activity; or if the transfer is otherwise not in accordance with this Agreement or the Consumer Account Agreement, as they may be amended periodically.